Joyce Scarpinato, DNP, PPCNP-BC, FNP-C

 Do I have to be online at a specific time?

-No. Online courses are asynchronous.
-Your instructor may require that you participate in certain activities within certain windows of time.
+Online courses are mostly asynchronous.
+However, your instructor may require that you participate in certain synchronous activities within a specific timeframe.
 There will be deadlines for learning activities, but the days of the week, and time of day you log in to participate are the times that are convenient for you.

 Will I interact with my peers?